Plasmon-driven exciton formation in a non-equilibrium Fermi liquid

 Having established the presence and energies of unoccupied surface states in \ce{EuCd2As2}, we now use Tr-ARPES to dynamically populate and resolve the surface bands.
-The geometry of the Tr-ARPES experiment is shown in Fig.~\ref{fig:overview}b.
 In our measurements, \textit{p}-polarized IR pulses at either \qty{1.2}{eV} or at \qty{1.5}{eV} excite inter-band transitions, after which we collect ARPES spectra using \qty{6}{eV} photons with a variable delay from photo-excitation.
 In momentum space, the photon scattering plane coincides with a crystallographic mirror plane whose normal vector lies along $k_{y}$ and is related to the BZ line $\overline{\Gamma}-\overline{\mathrm{K}}$ in Fig.~\ref{fig:overview}a by crystal symmetry.
-In Fig.~\ref{fig:overview}c, we show an ARPES spectrum ($E$ vs $k_y$) of the occupied and unoccupied bulk and surface band structure of \ce{EuCd2As2}.
-Below $E_F$ at its equilibrium value (\emph{i.e.}, at energies $E-E_0<\qty{-0.8}{eV}$, where $E_0$ is assigned to the bottom of a bright electron-like unoccupied band), a broad valence band is visible, consistent with equilibrium synchrotron ARPES measurements~\cite{Roychowdhury2023AnomalousEuCd2As2} and bulk DFT calculations performed in the present study (gray lines, see Supplementary Information~\ref{siDFT}).
+In Fig.~\ref{fig:overview}b, we show an ARPES spectrum ($E$ vs $k_y$) of the occupied and unoccupied bulk and surface band structure of \ce{EuCd2As2}.
+Below $E_F$ (\emph{i.e.}, at energies $E-E_0<\qty{-0.8}{eV}$, where $E_0$ is assigned to the bottom of a bright electron-like unoccupied band), a broad valence band is visible, consistent with equilibrium synchrotron ARPES measurements~\cite{Roychowdhury2023AnomalousEuCd2As2} and bulk DFT calculations performed in the present study (gray lines, see SM Sec.~\ref{siDFT} \cite{2026SeeURL}).